kmccoy3/kmccoy3/README.md

 </h3>

 <h2 align="center">
-Data Scientist 📊, NSF GRFP Fellow 💻, Statistics PhD Student 📈
+Data Scientist 📊, NSF GRFP Fellow 💻, Statistics PhD Candidate 📈
 </h2>

 - 👀 I’m interested in data science, computational statistics, and machine learning, as well as their applications to medicine, imaging, and engineering.